musicalglass/KAOS/README.md

 youTube video support files are upcoming shortly which will document getting started in Assembly using KAOS

-I am interested in learning more about 16 bit old school graphics programming, writing kernels, layout schemes for different kinds of theoretical Operating Systems, etc.
+I am interested in learning more about 16 bit old school graphics programming, writing kernels, layout schemes for different kinds of theoretical Operating Systems, building a compiler, etc.

 The vision behind KAOS is to create an OS which is entirely documented on video.
 So any individual or group could build their own OS from scratch just by following the videos :)